 - Multi-year grants, which are commitments for funding to be paid in increments over a period no longer than three years;

-- Start-up program grants;
+- Program grants;

 - Capital campaigns; and